maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 4. Restrict blocks to fixed number of steps
 5. Other draggable arrangements, e.g. fill in a 2*2 grid (for matching problems) Nested lists (flat list vs. nested/tree)
+6. Allow student to select proof style (e.g. iff, contradiction) and pre-structure answer list accordingly
+7. Allow some strings in the correct answer to be optional.
+Allow authors to input a weight for each item and use weighted D-L distance, e.g., weight of 0 indicates that a step is not required, but will not be considered incorrect if included.
+8. Hover over a proof step to reveal more information (e.g., this could come from the third item in the list and give a hint/definition)

 ## For "inputs 2"?